 Pregnancy complications are never in the plan.
 But if they do crop up, it helps to know you have a team of experts on your side.
-Learn more about NCH's Level III perinatal designation here.
+Learn more about NCH's NICU here.

 At 33 weeks, Teya Drews was nearing the finish line of an easy pregnancy.
 In fact, she had just worked a routine 12-hour shift in the Mother/Baby unit at Northwest Community Hospital.

 The next thing she knew, she had become a patient.

 Teya awoke to heavy bleeding and yelled to her husband, "Get up, get the kids, we're going to the hospital!"
 They passed three other hospitals en route, but Teya knew that with NCH's NICU, she and her baby would be in the most capable hands.

 Doctors determined that Teya's placenta was tearing, which required an emergency cesarean-section.
 Born at 4 pounds, 7 ounces, Logan Drews was placed on a ventilator and moved to the Neonatal Intensive Care Unit (NICU).

 No mom-to-be ever hopes for pregnancy complications.
 But if an emergency does strike, it's comforting to know that NCH's NICU means that mom and baby will receive the highest level of care—together.
 Since premature or seriously ill newborns may have to stay in the hospital for weeks, the convenience of being close to home is important.